panther-labs/panther/docs/gitbook/quick-start.md

 ![CloudFormation Parameters](.gitbook/assets/cfn-deploy-2.png)

 This is just the initial admin user account - you can edit the user and invite additional users after Panther is deployed.
-You can leave all other parameters with their default values.
+You can also set the CompanyDisplayName here if you like.
+All other parameters can be ignored.

 On the next page, you can skip all the advanced stack settings.
 Acknowledge the warnings and deploy the stack!